publishpress/publishpress.github.io/docs/interface/sidebar-banner.md

 ## Display the banner in a two-columns layout

 The banner is designed to be outputted in the right sidebar of a custom admin screen.
-You can wrap the code to call `BannersController.php` inside an `if-else` validation and define the value of a new constant you'll use in next step to enable/disable a right-left columns layout.
+You can wrap the code to call `BannersMain.php` inside an `if-else` validation and define the value of a new constant you'll use in next step to enable/disable a right-left columns layout.

 In the example below we check if Permissions Free and Pro are activated.
 Depending the result, we assign a boolean value to `CAPSMAN_PERMISSIONS_INSTALLED`, a custom constant: